SmingHub/Sming/Sming/Components/libb64/README.md

 coroutines, the consistency is disturbed.

-What is needed is a structure for storing these variabled, which is passed to the routine seperately.
+What is needed is a structure for storing these variabled, which is passed to the routine separately.
 This obviously breaks the modularity of the function, since now the caller has to worry about and care for the internal state of the routine (the callee).
 This allows for a fast, multithreading-enabled implementation, which may (obviously) be wrapped in a C++ object for ease of